Results from the 2023 local elections are now available

 Energy saving measures incorporated in the designs include:

-- state of the art windows and doors to prevent heat loss
+- state of the art double glazed windows and insulated doors to reduce heat loss

-- high performance insulation for hot water pipework
+- high performance insulation for the building and hot water pipework

 - presence and absence detection lights for areas with limited use